Support for the stabilisation of Iraq and the fight against the IS terrorist organisation

 Syria: Stabilising areas liberated from IS remains vital

 The threat posed by IS does not stop at the Iraqi border.
 Germany is therefore working closely with its partners in the Global Coalition against Daesh to also implement civilian measures in areas in north-eastern Syria liberated from IS.
 The aim is to consolidate what has been achieved so far in the fight against IS and to prevent its resurgence.
-In particular, this includes deradicalisation and reintegration measures for family members of former IS fighters, support for the home communities in Syria which take them in, as well as the improvement of living conditions, for example by rebuilding destroyed supply infrastructure and ensuring better food security and healthcare.
-Having provided 110 million euro for stabilisation measures since 2017 and pledged around 25 million euro for strengthening resilience, Germany is the second largest donor within the Global Coalition against Daesh in north-eastern Syria and is playing a leading role there.
+This includes, in particular, deradicalisation programmes for family members of former IS fighters and reintegration measures for these families, but also for the many internally displaced persons with no actual links to IS who are often subjected to stigmatisation on return from camps in north-east Syria.
+The German Government’s comprehensive approach includes support for the Syrian home communities taking in those returning, as well as the improvement of people’s living conditions, for example by rebuilding destroyed supply infrastructure and ensuring better food security and healthcare.
+Having provided around 123 million euro for stabilisation measures since 2017 and pledged substantial additional sums aimed at strengthening resilience, Germany is the second largest donor within the Global Coalition in north-eastern Syria and is playing a leading role there.

 Humanitarian assistance for refugees and internally displaced persons in Iraq and Syria

 The United Nations estimates that 2.5 million people in Iraq are in need of humanitarian assistance.
 Just under one million internally displaced persons have not yet been able to return home.
 This is because it is not safe for them in their home regions or their livelihoods there have been destroyed.
-After almost 11 years of conflict, around 13 million people in Syria are dependent on humanitarian assistance.
+After more than 11 years of conflict, 14.6 million people in Syria are dependent on humanitarian assistance.

 Germany is the world’s second largest donor of humanitarian assistance and provided around 2.6 billion euro for this in 2021.
-Around 750 million euro of this amount were earmarked in 2021 for the support of people in Iraq, Syria and neighbouring countries also affected by the conflict in Syria
+Around 750 million euro of this amount were earmarked in 2021 for the support of people in Iraq, Syria and neighbouring countries affected by the conflict in Syria.